 - Use parchment paper liners in your muffin tin so your muffins don't stick to the paper!

-Add the two bananas and use a fork to smoosh them.
+Step 2: Add the two ripe bananas and mash them into a paste using a fork.
 Mix in the rest of the wet ingredients and whisk.

-Pour the wet ingredients into the dry ingredients.
-Add your chocolate and peanut butter chips.
-Remember the top muffin tip above and mix until the batter is just barely mixed!
+Step 3: Pour the wet ingredients into the dry ingredients.
+Add your chocolate chips or chocolate chunks.
+Mix them until the batter is just barely mixed!

-If muffins are your thing, I have a TON of delicious light and fluffy sweet and savory gluten free muffin recipes for you to try!
+If muffins are your thing, I have a TON of delicious light and fluffy sweet and savory gluten free muffin recipes for you!

-Store your chocolate banana muffins in an air-tight container up to 3 days.
-I like to store my muffins in the refrigerator so they stay fresher.
-Pop them in the microwave for 15 seconds to make them warm (and melts the chocolate a little, making them soooo good!)
+Store your chocolate banana muffins in an air-tight container for up to 3 days.
+I like to store my muffins in the refrigerator to stay fresher.
+Pop them in the microwave for 15 seconds to warm them (and melt the chocolate a little, making them so good!)

 You can easily freeze these muffins!
-I let my muffins cool completely then put them into a large freezer bag.
-To thaw them, microwave for 30 seconds or thaw naturally on the kitchen counter.
+I let my muffins cool, then put them into a large freezer bag.
+Microwave for 30 seconds or thaw them naturally on the kitchen counter to thaw them.

 These light and fluffy gluten free strawberry muffins and these gluten free blueberry muffins also freeze well!